Minhaj078/AapKaBazar/greencart-main/client/README.md

-# 🛒 Aapka Bazar – Online Grocery Shopping
+# 🛒 GreenCart – Online Grocery Shopping

 **Aapka Bazar** is a simple and efficient online grocery shopping platform.
 It allows users to browse, search, and add daily-use grocery items to their cart—all from the comfort of their home.